Learning-Mode-AI/Learning-Mode-AI/backend/README.md

 - **Go**: Version 1.16 or higher.
 - **OpenAI API Key**: For GPT-4 integration.
 - **YouTube Info Service**: Ensure the Python microservice is running and accessible locally.
+- **Youtube Video Processing Serivce**: Ensure the Golang microservice is running and accessible locally.

 ## Installation